cloud4rpi/docs/docs/mqtt_api.md

 # Diagnostic Data

-Used to send diagnostic data from the device.
+Send diagnostic data from the device in messagges to the following topic.

 ## Topic